 In order to maximize the effectiveness of your branding efforts, you will want to have consistent app design elements in everything from your logo, to your website, to your app.
-It is crucial to use a logo in the app header in order to increase brand recognition, and to choose the colors of your design accordingly.
+It is crucial to use a logo in the app header in order to increase brand recognition and to choose the colours of your design accordingly.
 When Facebook acquired Instagram, for instance, Facebook kept the famous Instagram camera icon, but changed the background of the app to the standard Facebook blue, thus maintaining brand recognition for both companies.

 You should aim to make your brand so recognizable that when a user sees your logo, they will immediately think of your app.

 In conclusion, good mobile app design is more than sheer decoration.
 Other than making your app beautiful, the high-quality design should organize the user interface purposefully, thus enhancing the usability of your product.
 In addition, mobile app design is a key element in your branding strategy and it should contribute to brand awareness and recognition.